Kong/docs.konghq.com/app/_src/mesh/guides/import-existing-konnect-kong-mesh-deployment-to-terraform.md

 ## Automating the import process

-Kong Mesh API provides an endpoint to list all resources of a certain type in a specific Mesh Control Plane.
+{{site.mesh_product_name}} API provides an endpoint to list all resources of a certain type in a specific Mesh Control Plane.
 You can use this endpoint to automate the import process.
 Below is an example of how to list all `HostnameGenerators` in a Mesh called `another-name` for a Control Plane with id `c9fd8f76-6460-45fb-9a64-a981d8a512d7`: